nextcloud/twofactor_webauthn/README.md

 # Twofactor Webauthn
 Place this app in **nextcloud/apps/**

+## Credits

+Credits are going to:
+ * Christoph Wurst for his Project https://github.com/nextcloud/twofactor_u2f
+ * Spomky for his Project https://github.com/web-auth/webauthn-framework

+twofactor_u2f has been used as a Template for this Project.
+And most of the needed Code for the Webauthn functionality could be taken from webauthn-framework and his great documentation

 ## Building the app

 The app can be built by using the provided Makefile by running: